Skip to content

 Graph showing the typical relationship between photodiode voltage and current, for three different levels of incident light power.
 The top-most curve is with no incident light, curves then shift downwards very linearly with increasing light power.

-The top-most curve is when there is no incident light (PIN=0WP_{IN} = 0W).
+The top-most curve is when there is no incident light (PIN=0WP_{IN} = 0\unit{W}).
 You will notice this curve goes through (0,0)(0,0).
 As the incident light power increases, the curve shifts downwards, in a mostly linear fashion (this is why you can make accurate light sensors with photodiodes).

 Important Parameters